 We aim to keep our fees in line with market factors and to reflect changes in business conditions such as the costs of delivery.
-Such conditions may require fee increases to ensure the continued viability of the course.
+Such conditions may require fee increases over the duration of the course to ensure the continued viability.
+Refer to page 22 onwards for further Postgraduate Research specific information